Skip to main content

 Nuggets of Sholay: Thirteen - Munh Chadha

 Why do people snitch?
 In Hindi, there's a nasty word for it - चुगली खोरी - that sounds a bit adolescent, but that's beside the point.
 Really, what motivates a person to give someone away?
-Is it a flaw in a character, or is it a compulsion?
-The word, snitch and other synonyms like 'ratted on someone' indicate that it's not a very nice thing to do.
+Is it a flaw in character, or is it a compulsion?
+The word 'snitch' and synonyms like 'ratted on someone' indicate that it's not a very nice thing to do.
 But the act can always be explained or justified.
 Isn't it?
-But the topic of this blog is not chugli khori, but a scene that depicts this act where a proverb from Sholay is used.
-Muhavra: Munh Chadha (मुँह चढ़ा ) In the 29th minute of the film, new jail inmates Jai and Veeru are left wondering who the jailor's jasoos is.
+The topic of this blog is not chugli khori , but a scene that depicts this act where a proverb from Sholay is used.
+Muhavra: Munh Chadha (मुँह चढ़ा) In the 29th minute of the film, new jail inmates Jai and Veeru are left wondering who the jailor's jasoos is.
 That's when the late actor Raj Kishore (unnamed in the film) steps in and says, " Main bataaun?
 Woh hai na apna Hariram Nai.
 Jailor ka bada munh chadha hai mua.
-Haan " Here Hariram Nai is referred to as the munh chadha or the blue-eyed/favourite/ laadla fellow of the Jailor.
-But in ...
+Haan ".
+Here Hariram Nai is referred to as the munh chadha or the blue-eyed/favourite/ laadla fellow of the ...

 Nuggets of Sholay: Twelve - Kabr Mein Paanv Latke Hona

-AK Hangal is an actor I admire, no I worship.
-In Sholay, his role was that of a blind man, and to practice, he employed a method what he called "psycho-technique".
-He felt what it was to be blind by traversing eons back to the very beginning of life, when blind amoeba swam in the dark waters.
+AK Hangal is an actor I admire, no, I worship.
+In Sholay , his role was that of a blind man, and to practice, he employed a method he called "psycho-technique".
+He felt what it was to be blind by traversing eons back to the very beginning of life, when blind amoeba swam in dark waters.
 That helped him get that 'gaze'.
-Imam sahab, the character he portrayed, was the conscience of the film and he had some memorable dialogues.
+Imam sahab , the character he portrayed, was the conscience of the film and had some memorable dialogues.
 One of them is the subject of this post.
-And this time around, I'm trying something different.
-A well-wisher, who I admire a lot, gave me valuable tips on writing.
+This time, I'm trying something different.
+A well-wisher, whom I admire a lot, gave me valuable tips on writing.
 I hope I have been able to incorporate some of them.
-Muhavra: Kabr Mein Paanv Latke Hona (कब्र में पांव लटके होना ) At 1h.57m, Gulzarilal (the postman) is reading a letter from Mukaitullah (the Imam's brother-in-law) that Ahmed's job has been confirmed and to send him to Jabalpur.
-Ahmed (Imam's only son) walks in (after having shampooed his hair that day) and imp...
+Muhavra: Kabr Mein Paanv Latke Hona (कब्र में पांव लटके होना) At 1h 57m, Gulzarilal (the postman) is reading a letter from Mukaitullah (the Imam's brother-in-law) that Ahmed's job has been confirmed and to send him to Jabalpur.
+Ahmed (Imam's only son) walks in (after having shampooed his hair that day) and impl...

 Nuggets of Sholay: Eleven - Ek Galti Ki Thakur Sahab, Humein Tijori Kholkar Dikhadi

-I'll be upfront with you.
-There are a few, in fact very few scenes, where Jai and Veeru don't do justice to either their brains or their brawns.
+Ek Galti Ki Thakur Sahab, Humein Tijori Kholkar Dikhadi (एक गलती की ठाकुर साहब, हुमें तिजोरी खोलकर दिखादी) I'll be upfront with you.
+There are a few, in fact very few, scenes where Jai and Veeru don't do justice to either their brains or their brawns.
 I'm ashamed to bring you one such scene from Sholay.
-Being a massive Sholay fan myself, my hands tremble as I write this, but the reportage is important, even if to show that the makers of Sholay were only human.
-Phrase: Ek Galti Ki Thakur Sahab, Humein Tijori Kholkar Dikhadi (एक गलती की ठाकुर साहब, हुमें तिजोरी खोलकर दिखादी ) But first, the analysis of the phrase.
-Having worked in the corporate world for more than 25 years, I've seen this particular phrase used the most number of times, mostly to describe a deal when one gets to know vital information about the other party, unwittingly revealed by the party itself.
-And this piece of information gives the other party leverage, or advantage in the deal.
-For example, in a competitive RFP sales situation, you get hold of an email (by accident) where the client has placed you as N...
+Being a massive Sholay fan myself, my hands tremble as I write this, but the reportage is important, even if only to show that the makers of Sholay were human.
+Analysis of the Phrase This particular phrase is often used in corporate situations, mostly when one party unknowingly reveals vital information, giving the other party leverage.
+For example, in a competitive RFP situation, if you accidentally see that the client placed you as No. 1, you might say: ' Ek galti ki Thakur sahab... ' Act 1: Enter, the Tijori Jai and Veeru arrive at Thakur's haveli in Ramgarh.
+Ramlal opens the tijori and hands Jai ₹5,000.
+While open, Jai and Veeru peek a...

 Nuggets of Sholay: Ten - Maine Aapka Namak Khaya Hai Sardar